apache/shardingsphere/docs/community/content/contribute/committer.en.md

  - Determine whether it is a long-term issue. if it is, mark as pending.
  - Determine the type of issue, such as: bug, enhancement, discussion, etc.
- - Judge Milestone and mark.
+ - Determine Milestone and mark.

 **Notice**